TomasHubelbauer/arduino-qr/readme.md

 The load of this device is basically constant, so it should be doable to find an approximate duration I can expect this to last… and then verify it in the real world.

+### Trim the received message and further validate it if needed

+At the very least, leading and trailing space could be removed.
+Perhaps length and fit into the QR code storage for the given level could be checked, too.
+The indication of an incorrect value could be the display grid going blank or blinking.

+### Print the processed message back into the Bluetooth serial console

+To confirm the payload was set and how it was adjusted (trim, case).